Echezona-Payments/echezona-woo-plugin/languages/README.md

 # Translation Files

-This directory contains translation files for the Echezona Woo Payments plugin.
+This directory contains translation files for the Echezona Payment Gateway for WooCommerce plugin.

 ## Files

-- `echezona-woo-payments.pot`: The template file containing all translatable strings.
+- `echezona-payment-gateway-for-woocommerce.pot`: The template file containing all translatable strings.
 This file is used as a base for creating translations in other languages.

 ## How to Create Translations

-1. Copy the `.pot` file and rename it to match your language code (e.g., `echezona-woo-payments-fr_FR.po` for French)
+1. Copy the `.pot` file and rename it to match your language code (e.g., `echezona-payment-gateway-for-woocommerce-fr_FR.po` for French)
 2. Translate the strings in the `.po` file
 3. Compile the `.po` file to create a `.mo` file using a tool like Poedit or msgfmt